willfurnass/sheffield_hpc/sharc/groupnodes/big_mem_nodes.rst

 Requesting Access
 -----------------

-The nodes are managed by the `RSE group <http://rse.shef.ac.uk>`_ and are available by request to all research groups belonging to the Computer Science Department.
+The nodes are managed by the `RSE group <https://rse.shef.ac.uk>`_ and are available by request to all research groups belonging to the Computer Science Department plus their collaborators.

 To use the nodes you must